 Search for the field name in other OSSEM events.
 Its not uncommon that you can apply the same standard name to identical field names, specially if the log source is the same.

 Check if the standard name already exists in one of the Common Data Model entities schema.

 OSSEM built-in data dictionaries are primarily organized in a file system folder structure, that ensures the grouping according to data dictionaries characteristics.
-While there is no limit to the folder depth, the root folder and log sources must follow a predefined structure.
+While there is no limit to the folder depth, the platform and log sources folders must follow a predefined structure.

 An example of a build-in Sysmon data dictionary follows: